 Saltillo real estate is some of the most expensive in Mississippi, although Saltillo house values don't compare to the most expensive real estate in the U.S.

-Saltillo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saltillo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Saltillo is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Saltillo who work in office and administrative support (17.97%), sales jobs (17.89%), and management occupations (12.19%).
+There are especially a lot of people living in Saltillo who work in sales jobs (17.10%), office and administrative support (13.46%), and healthcare (10.81%).

-Being a small city, Saltillo does not have a public transit system used by locals to get to and from work.
+Saltillo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Saltillo citizens is a little higher than the average for US cities and towns: 21.81% of adults in Saltillo have at least a bachelor's degree.
+The overall education level of Saltillo is somewhat higher than in the average US city of 21.84%: 27.45% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Saltillo in 2010 was $24,673, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
-This equates to an annual income of $98,692 for a family of four.
+The per capita income in Saltillo in 2010 was $28,168, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
+This equates to an annual income of $112,672 for a family of four.
 However, Saltillo contains both very wealthy and poor people as well.

 The people who call Saltillo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saltillo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Saltillo include Irish, German, Scottish, and Scots-Irish.
+Important ancestries of people in Saltillo include Irish, English, German, Scottish, and Italian.

 The most common language spoken in Saltillo is English.
-Other important languages spoken here include Pacific Island languages and Arabic.
+Other important languages spoken here include Italian and Polish.